tbranyen/diffhtml/README.md

 # <±/> diffHTML

-*A suite of JavaScript user interface tools built for the web.*
+*A suite of JavaScript user interface tooling, built for the web.*

 Stable version: 1.0.0-beta.9